SpecialBomb/sbdm/README.md

 +The Shotgun is now infinitly accurate, and does more damage.
 This is useful in long range encounters with enemies.

-+The Double-Barreled Shotgun has a square spread rather than a rectangular one, and does more damage.
++The Double-Barreled Shotgun has a much larger square spread rather than a rectangular one, and does more damage.
 It also has kickback, which can be used for stopping in midair, or boosting jumps.

 +The Super Nailgun no longer shoots nails, but rather acts like the Doom Chaingun.